 I can visualise myself even now as a little kid staring up into space listening to this incredible piece of music.
 Brahms’s string writing is amazing – so well crafted and thought out, and the clarinet part is equally brilliant.
 Put the whole thing together and you’ve got a work of genius.

-There is something very substantial about the F Minor Piano Sonata because it’s got all his youthful enthusiasm and skill and pianistic prowess.
+There is something very substantial about the F Minor Piano Sonata, because it’s got all his youthful enthusiasm and skill and pianistic prowess.
 But it is also pointing to something very apocalyptic towards the end of his life.
-In many ways it is quite Wagnerian, although he was polls apart from Wagner.
+In many ways it is quite Wagnerian, although he was poles apart from Wagner.

 The Liebeslieder Waltzes, Op.
 52 are some of my favourite Brahms pieces of all.
 It’s Brahms unfettered by academic convention or constraints.
 He’s just letting his hair down.
 It’s the most exuberant, lyrical and smiley series of choral waltzes that you can possibly imagine.